Bira/octopus-carnival/_drafts/dfrpg-adventurers-chapter-07-2.md

 - **Mail** armor comes in Light, "standard" and Heavy varieties (DR 3/1, 4/2 or 5/3).
 Since it's flexible, it uses the lower value against crushing attacks.

-- **Scale** is cheaper and less flexible than mail, but considerably heavier.
+- **Scale** is cheaper and less vulnerable to crushing attacks than mail, but considerably heavier.
 It also comes in Light, Standard, and Heavy (DR 3/2, 4/3, and 5).
 The lighter varieties use the lower number against crushing attacks, but I guess the heavy one is too sturdy for that.

 - **Segmented Plate** (DR 3, 4, or 5) includes "lamellar" armor and sits between mail and scale in terms of cost and weight, and doesn't have the vulnerability